-A good example here is the MGM Grand in Las Vegas.
-This hotel brings Sin City to life on its social media pages.
+MGM Grand in Las Vegas brings Sin City to life on its social media pages.
 Whether the hotel is posting a video of a lively pool party, or photographs of an event, followers are always aware of what is going on there.

 This provokes interest and anticipation from guests who are beginning to research their next trip to the city, and it provides useful information for those who are currently staying at the hotel.

 The key is to encourage satisfied guests to amplify your hotel’s brand as far as possible.
 Guests who take photos at your property often share their experiences, allowing people to view your hotel through the eyes of their peers, which is a wonderful organic channel for traffic.
 Posting and promoting stories like proposals or anniversaries will reinforce a positive perception of your hotel.

 - Aim to instil an instant affinity and familiarity from travellers when they hear your hotel’s name

 - Define what your mission and philosophies are, and build your brand on this foundation

 - Create a strong narrative for your hotel with cross-functional storytelling